V8gaming/October/README.md

 - [ ] Sound
 - [x] Main page
 - [x] Remake database as (table name = level. data = [english, vietnamese, type])
 - [x] Language Page
   - [x] change loaded tables based on database loaded
   - [x] write enums and tables based on min and max size of amount of tables in databas (idea use numbers in code and index the list using that number)
 - [ ] Options Page
   - [ ] Text size
   - [ ] Sound or no sound
 - [ ] languages as folder(database, settings.TOML)
 - [ ] Title in main page
 - [ ] red theme
 - [x] Review Page
+- [ ] Compile for mac and linux

 ## Future